mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Path Planning for Autonomous Race Cars/README.md

 Advanced project work:
 1. Add static obstacles on racetracks and compute the optimal racing line.
 Use the generated optimal racing line and velocity profile as reference for a high-fidelity vehicle dynamics models provided by the [Vehicle Dynamics Blockset™](https://www.mathworks.com/products/vehicle-dynamics.html).
 Extend the model to track the reference path using autonomous driving techniques.
+2. Incorporate electrical and 3D mechanical behavior into the model using a Simscape model for the vehicle.
+Extend optimization examples in the [Simscape Vehicle Templates](https://www.mathworks.com/matlabcentral/fileexchange/79484-simscape-vehicle-templates) to tune the suspension design and include battery usage into the optimization problem.

 ## Background Material